lonkaars/connect-4/readme_en.md

 ## How to start

-In order to start this project you'll need two terminal windows to start the flask and react server seperately:
+In order to start this project you'll need three terminal windows to start the flask server, react server, and nginx seperately:

 ```sh
 # term 1